“Know matter and Spirit to be both without beginning…” Bhagavadgita

 If the mind is cleared of thoughts and images then awareness is expansive and boundless like empty space and isn’t located anywhere in particular.
 The body and all its attendant sensory phenomena arise and disappear within that awareness, not the other way around.

-This is a very seductive view because it implies that our individual awareness is transcendent and even eternal, or as some say, self-existent and solitary — in which case it precedes our birth and continues on after death, beyond the bonds of material existence.
-When our life-stream is seen flowing through a more ultimate, peaceful existence we can adopt a degree of detachment.
+This is a very attractive view because it implies that our individual awareness is transcendent and even eternal, or as some say, self-existent and solitary — in which case it precedes our birth and continues on after death, beyond the bonds of material existence.
+When our life-stream is seen flowing through a more ultimate timeless and peaceful existence we can adopt a degree of detachment.

 This brings me to the “Clear Light,” sometimes referred to as the White Light because it separates out into all the rainbow colors of creation.
 What follows will probably end up as a episode in my memoir.

-In keeping with my radical idealism, I never locked the door to my flat.
+In keeping with my radical idealism I never locked the door to my flat.
 People came and went.
-That day my old friend Gary appeared and sat down in the oak rocker a few feet in front of me.
+That day my old friend Gary appeared and sat down in the Mission Oak rocker a few feet in front of me.
 He held a bible on his lap.

-An experienced astronaut of inner space Gary had reached a point where he was more at home on LSD than he was in the ordinary world.
-When he was still a teenager his parents went away for the weekend and he and a friend decided to try LSD.
-They drove to Telegraph Avenue in Berkeley, which was teeming with longhaired, countercultural types, some of whom were hawking drugs on the street.
-They purchased twenty hits of acid from a disreputable guy who assured them it was “potent shit.”
+An experienced astronaut of inner space, Gary had reached a point of being more at home on LSD than in the ordinary world.
+When he was still living with his parents, they went away for the weekend and he and a friend decided to try LSD.
+They drove to Telegraph Avenue in Berkeley, teeming with longhaired, countercultural types, some of whom were hawking drugs on the street.
+They purchased twenty hits of acid from a disreputable looking guy who assured them it was “potent shit.”

 Back at his parents house they each swallowed a capsule.
 After what seemed like a long time (but probably wasn’t) they decided their suspicions were justified and that they’d been ripped off.
 Still, they did feel something.
 Thinking that perhaps the LSD had been drastically cut, they divided it up and took the rest of it.